-The 2000 Bonds are Senior Lien Bonds under the General Resolution.
-The 2000 Bonds are issued on a parity and equality of lien with the Corporation's other Senior Lien Bonds now or hereafter Outstanding.
-See "THE 2000 BONDS - Security for the 2000 Bonds" hereinafter.
-For information concerning the Outstanding Bonds of the Corporation as of the date hereof, see "CORPORATION BONDS OUTSTANDING" hereinafter.
+The 2001 Bonds are Senior Lien Bonds under the General Resolution.
+The 2001 Bonds are issued on a parity and equality of lien with the Corporation's other Senior Lien Bonds now or hereafter Outstanding.
+See "THE 2001 BONDS - Security for the 2001 Bonds" hereinafter.
+For information concerning the Outstanding Bonds of the Corporation as of the date hereof, see "CORPORATION DEBT OUTSTANDING" hereinafter.

-THE 2000 BONDS AND ALL BONDS HERETOFORE OR HEREAFTER ISSUED PURSUANT TO THE GENERAL RESOLUTION ARE LIMITED OBLIGATIONS OF THE CORPORATION, A NONPROFIT, PUBLIC BENEFIT CORPORATION ORGANIZED PURSUANT TO THE LAWS OF THE STATE OF SOUTH CAROLINA, AND DO NOT CONSTITUTE A DEBT, LIABILITY OR OBLIGATION OF THE STATE OF SOUTH CAROLINA OR OF ANY AGENCY OR POLITICAL SUBDIVISION THEREOF OR A PLEDGE OF THE FAITH AND CREDIT OF THE STATE OF SOUTH CAROLINA OR OF ANY AGENCY OR POLITICAL SUBDIVISION THEREOF, INCLUDING THE AUTHORITY.
+THE 2001 BONDS AND ALL BONDS HERETOFORE OR HEREAFTER ISSUED PURSUANT TO THE GENERAL RESOLUTION ARE LIMITED OBLIGATIONS OF THE CORPORATION, A NONPROFIT, PUBLIC BENEFIT CORPORATION ORGANIZED PURSUANT TO THE LAWS OF THE STATE OF SOUTH CAROLINA, AND DO NOT CONSTITUTE A DEBT, LIABILITY OR OBLIGATION OF THE STATE OF SOUTH CAROLINA OR OF ANY AGENCY OR POLITICAL SUBDIVISION THEREOF OR A PLEDGE OF THE FAITH AND CREDIT OF THE STATE OF SOUTH CAROLINA OR OF ANY AGENCY OR POLITICAL SUBDIVISION THEREOF, INCLUDING THE AUTHORITY.
 THE CORPORATION HAS NO TAXING POWER.

-The proceeds of the 2000 Bonds are being used in connection with the Corporation's Student Loan Finance Program (the "Student Loan Finance Program") to initially (i) finance Guaranteed Loans, as defined below, guaranteed by the South Carolina State Education Assistance Authority (the "Authority") or other qualified guarantee agencies as to unpaid principal and accrued interest at not less than the maximum applicable percentage permitted under the Higher Education Act, including the retirement of short term lines of credit previously established with certain commercial banks to effect such financing, (ii) fund a deposit to the Debt Service Reserve Fund, and (iii) pay costs and expenses associated with the issuance of the 2000 Bonds.
-See "EXPECTED APPLICATION OF 2000 BOND PROCEEDS" herein.
+The proceeds of the 2001 Bonds are being used in connection with the Corporation's Student Loan Finance Program (the "Student Loan Finance Program") to initially (i) finance and refinance the acquisition and the making of Guaranteed Loans, as defined below, guaranteed by the South Carolina State Education Assistance Authority (the "Authority") or other qualified guarantee agencies as to unpaid principal and accrued interest at not less than the maximum applicable percentage permitted under the Higher Education Act, (ii) fund a deposit to the Debt Service Reserve Fund, (iii) fund a deposit to the Interest Account of the Debt Service Fund, and (iv) pay costs and expenses associated with the issuance of the 2001 Bonds.
+See "EXPECTED APPLICATION OF 2001 BOND PROCEEDS" herein.

-Payments, or portions thereof, received with respect to Pledged Assets, as herein defined, may be used as herein described to finance additional or other Education Loans guaranteed by the Authority or by other qualified guarantee agencies (each a "Guarantee Agency") and reinsured by the Secretary of the United States Department of Education (the "Secretary"), or insured by the Secretary, all pursuant to the Higher Education Act (together with the initially acquired Guaranteed Loans, the "Guaranteed Loans"); and, subject to certain conditions including rating confirmations as herein described, to finance certain alternative loans which are not so guaranteed, reinsured or insured (the "Alternative Loans").
-As of the date hereof, no Alternative Loans have been financed with proceeds of the Prior Bonds and no Alternative Loans are being financed with the initial proceeds of the 2000 Bonds.
+Payments, or portions thereof, received with respect to Pledged Assets, as herein defined, may be used as herein described to finance and refinance additional or other Guaranteed Loans guaranteed by the Authority or by other qualified guarantee agencies (each a "Guarantee Agency") and reinsured by the Secretary of the United States Department of Education (the "Secretary"), or insured by the Secretary, all pursuant to the Higher Education Act (together with the initially acquired Guaranteed Loans, the "Guaranteed Loans"); and, subject to certain conditions including rating confirmations as herein described, to finance and refinance certain alternative loans which are not so guaranteed, reinsured or insured (the "Alternative Loans").
+As of the date hereof, no Alternative Loans have been financed with proceeds of the Prior Bonds and no Alternative Loans are being financed with the initial proceeds of the 2001 Bonds.
 The Guaranteed Loans and the Alternative Loans are herein collectively referred to as the "Education Loans."

 All capitalized terms used in this Official Statement and not otherwise defined herein have the same meanings as assigned in the Resolution.
-See EXHIBIT II hereto entitled "GLOSSARY OF CERTAIN DEFINED TERMS FROM THE GENERAL AND 2000 SERIES RESOLUTIONS."
+See EXHIBIT II hereto entitled "GLOSSARY OF CERTAIN DEFINED TERMS FROM THE GENERAL AND 2001 SERIES RESOLUTIONS."